YaroSpace/lua-console.nvim/README.md

 > [!IMPORTANT]
 > By default, the option `preserve_context` is on, which means that the execution context is preserved between evaluations.

-All the code executed in the console is evaluated in isolated environment.
-This means that any variables you declare without the `local` keyword will not be persisted in Neovim's global environment, although all global variables are accessible.
-If you want purposefully to alter the global state, use `_G.My_variable = ..`.
+All the code executed in the console is evaluated in isolated environment, which means that any global variables that you declare will not be persisted in Neovim's global environment.
+If you purposefully want to alter the global state, use `_G.My_variable = ..`.

-The option `preserve_context` means that although you declare variables without `local`, they will be stored in console's local context and preserved between separate executions.
+The option `preserve_context` implies that variables without `local` will be stored in the console's local context and preserved between executions.

 So, if you first execute `a = 1`, then `a = a + 1` and then `a` - you will get `2`.

-Variables with `local` are also preserved, unless you set the `strip_local` option to `false`.
+Also, by default, the option `strip_local` is on, which means that `local` modifier is stripped from top-level variable declarations and these variables are also stored in the context.

 If you want the context to be cleared before every execution, set `preserve_context = false`.